tlipatov/anysource-infra/EXPLANATION.md

 The testing-first approach ensures this infrastructure remains a reliable, stable foundation that the community can trust and build upon.

+## Code Quality and Security Automation

+### Security Scanning with tfsec

+Added automated security scanning using tfsec to proactively identify infrastructure vulnerabilities before deployment.
+This addresses the critical need for security validation in public infrastructure code where misconfigurations can have wide-reaching impact across multiple consumers.

+**Why tfsec**: Terraform configurations can contain subtle security misconfigurations that aren't caught by basic validation.
+Issues like unencrypted storage, overly permissive security groups, or missing access controls can create vulnerabilities in deployed infrastructure.

+**Implementation**: The security workflow scans all Terraform files on every change, comments findings directly on pull requests for immediate developer feedback, and integrates with GitHub's Security tab for centralized tracking.

+### Code Formatting Standards

+Implemented automated Terraform formatting and validation to maintain consistent code style across the repository.
+While formatting issues generate warnings rather than blocking merges, this ensures professional code quality without hindering development velocity.

+**Rationale**: Consistent formatting improves code readability, reduces merge conflicts, and demonstrates professional standards that users expect from public infrastructure modules.
+The warning-only approach maintains code quality while allowing urgent fixes when needed.

 ## Project Requirements Adaptation

 ### Original Task Scope vs. Implementation